How to join the NBA 2K23 $500,000 MyTEAM Tournament

 There are two tracks for the NBA 2K23 MyTEAM Unlimited Tournament – one for each console generation (e.g., PS4, Xbox One and PS5, Xbox Series X).
 The annual tournament will have four GameDays across the four seasons for NBA 2K23 MyTEAM, with anyone who owns a game copy eligible to join the competition*.

-*For the full eligibility rules, click here.
+*The ruleset has the full eligibility rules.
 The tournament is open to residents from the 50 United States & D.C. (excluding AZ, CT, MD, and ND), Australia, Canada (excluding Quebec), Chile, Denmark, France, Germany, Great Britain, Greece, Greater China, Indonesia, Israel, Japan, Mexico, New Zealand, Norway, Philippines, Portugal, Republic of Ireland, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Thailand, and Turkey, and entries originating from (i) individuals not residing within the preceding jurisdictions or (ii) any other jurisdiction are not eligible for entry.

 Qualification Requirements